 The Bottom Line

 Increasingly nimble fintech players are stealing market share from traditional large banks and financial services entities.
-Their flexible technology stack, focus on data-driven decision making, and ability to scale quickly via the internet and the cloud are driving innovation and causing market disruption.
+Their flexible technology stack, their focus on data-driven decision-making, and their ability to scale quickly via the internet and the cloud are driving innovation and causing market disruption.
 Traditional players are being increasingly forced to modernize and digitize their business offerings in order to compete.